 Q: What is an Elevator Pitch?
 A short explanation of an innovative idea for an enterprise or venture.

 A: Creating an effective Elevator Pitch addressing the three key factors -- What is the problem?
 How do you solve it?
 What do you need to make it happen? -- is a great way for student entrepreneurs to vet their business ideas quickly and effectively.
-The 2013 YCP Student Elevator Pitch Competition will again place students and their ideas in front of a qualified panel of judges made up of entrepreneurs, investors and people who can help make it happen.
+The 2015 YCP Student Elevator Pitch Competition will place students and their ideas in front of a qualified panel of judges made up of entrepreneurs, investors and people who can help make it happen.
 (IMPORTANT: You will be given up to 3 minutes to make your pitch) In addition to judging the competition, the panel will give immediate feedback on the ideas and presentations.
 Think of "the pitch" as the first step towards creating the business of your dreams -- and if you're successful pitching it, we will help you complete the idea and further assist you in creating your new venture.
-Cash prizes will be awarded to the winning pitches!
+Cash prizes (including the top prize of $1,000) will be awarded to the winning pitches!

 To determine the winners, participants will be assessed on the following critieria: (1) Innovativeness (2) potential commercial impact (3) effectiveness of presentation.

-The top three will also be invited to use dedicated work space in the Business Incubator at the J.D.
+The top three may also be invited to use dedicated work space in the Business Incubator at the J.D.
 Brown Center for the duration of the spring semester (and beyond, if qualified).
 They will be afforded all of the same benefits as any incubator client company in order to better refine their business idea to make it a reality!